KonaTeam/kona-api/sections/authentication.md

 You'll need to `gem install oauth2` if you want to follow the Ruby examples.
 Curl examples are provided.
 However, using a client library can simplify interacting with an OAuth provider.

-[Resources](authentication.md#resources) are linked at the bottom to help learn the basics of OAuth.
+The authorization endpoint is `https://io.kona.com/oauth/authorize` and the access token endpoint is `https://io.kona.com/oauth/token`.
+[References](authentication.md#references) are linked at the bottom to help learn the basics of OAuth.

 ## Getting an access token
 Using the client id, client secret and redirect uri from _Manage client applications_: